Assertiveness ‘Our Rights’

-Assertiveness ‘Our rights’ underly the philosophy of assertiveness training is based on the premise that we are all equal and that we all possess the same basic rights.
-Many people seem to have forgotten, or have never been told, that these rights exist.
+Assertiveness 'Our rights' underly the philosophy of assertiveness training is based on the premise that we are all equal and that we all possess the same basic rights.
+Many people seem to have forgotten or had never been told, that these rights exist.

 The goal of assertiveness is to stand up for your rights without violating the rights of others.
 A good starting point is to remind yourself of some of these basic rights.